Learning to Attack with Fewer Pixels: A Probabilistic Post-hoc Framework for Refining Arbitrary Dense Adversarial Attacks: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we conduct experiments to evaluate the performance of our method, named \textbf{PVAdv} (\textbf{P}ixel \textbf{V}ulnerability \textbf{Adv}ersary), on attacking image classifiers.
-It is noteworthy that our method is not designed to be an alternative attack that competes with existing approaches.
-Instead, any existing perturbation based attacks can serve as PVAdv's source attack and PVAdv is able to discover the vulnerable pixels of an image for the source attack then keep its attack performance with fewer perturbations .
-Here we focus on untargeted white-box attacks, though the attacks discussed in this paper (including the proposed one) can be adapted to targeted or black-box settings.
+In this section, we conduct comprehensive experiments to evaluate the performance of our framework, named \textbf{PVAR} (\textbf{P}ixel \textbf{V}ulnerability \textbf{Ad}versary \textbf{R}efinement), on attacking image classifiers.
+Here we focus on untargeted white-box attacks, though our approach has the potential to be adapted to targeted or black-box settings.